 Adderall Abuse Among College Students

 Innocently enough, the main cause for Adderall abuse is linked to academics.
 Students claim the drug helps them focus when they are staying up late studying.
 The benefits carry over into exam taking, as well.
 Some users say they experience an improved attention span and find themselves better able to concentrate.
 These elements make it one of the most popular drugs that is used today on college campuses.
-It helps explains why the largest age range of people who are abusing the drug without a prescription or medical need, are 18-to-25-year-old young adults.
-The prime age for a college student.
+It helps explains why the largest age range of people who are abusing the drug without a prescription or medical need, are 18-to-25-year-old young adults.2 The prime age for a college student.

 Adderall acts as a central nervous system stimulant.
 This can lead to nervousness, restlessness, and anxiety that impacts sleep patterns.
 Users might find it difficult to stay asleep, or difficult to fall asleep to begin with.
 There can also be tremors that cause shaking of various parts of the body.

 Being a Schedule II controlled substance naturally makes Adderall a high risk candidate for addiction.
 This is why many people who abuse it or use it without a prescription, will need the help of a rehab treatment program and/or sober living facility once they choose a life of sobriety.
 The good news is that rehabilitation from substance abuse is possible.
 All you need to do is want it.